Notice of Privacy Practices (Aviso de practices de privacidad*)

 You have the right to ask that we talk with or write to you in a different way or at a different place to protect you from danger.
 For example, you may ask us to send your PHI to your work address instead of your home address.

 You have the right to see and ask for a copy of your PHI.
 You can ask to have your PHI given to you in a particular way or form, such as paper or electronic format.
 We will try to meet your request if it is not too difficult to provide it in that format.
-You may also ask that we describe and tell you in writing about the PHI we have about you.
+You may also ask that we tell you in writing about the PHI we have about you.
 We will respond to you within 30 days after we get your written request.
 If we deny your request, we will write back to you with the reasons.
 We will also explain your right to have our denial reviewed.
 We may charge you a reasonable fee based on the copy costs for labor and supplies to meet your request or for writing a description of PHI if that is what you asked for.

 We do not have to tell you the times we gave out your PHI: